A local’s guide to the best cenotes near Chichén Itzá

 Published by Cassie on

-In this article I’ll share my favourite cenotes near Chichen Itza, helping you to figure out which cenote is the best fit for you and your trip.
+In this article I’ll share my favourite cenotes near Chichén Itzá, helping you to figure out which cenote is the best fit for you and your trip.

-Organized tours from Mérida, Cancun or Tulum generally have a planned stop at a cenote included in the day but if you’re going solo planning your perfect Yucatan itinerary then this article will help you to decide which is the best cenote to add to your time at the most famous Mayan ruin in the world.
+👣 Organized tours from Mérida, Cancun or Tulum generally have a planned stop at a cenote included in the day but if you’re going solo and planning your own perfect Yucatan itinerary then this article will help you to decide which is the best cenote to add to your time at the most famous Mayan ruin in the world.

 bright blue water at bottom of cave. cave is full of stalactites and stalagmites